inspera/linux-collection-agent/README.md

 Click `advanced` and then `continue`.
 This is only needed the first time, or if you somehow invalidate the token that is produced in this step.

 After this an email should have been sent already.
+Please verify with CISO/someone with access to the security@inspera.no account that an email was received.

 ### Crontab